nipugit101/YatraDotsCom/backend/readme.md

       "message": "First name must be at least 5 characters long" },
     {
-      "field": "vehical.vehicalType",
+      "field": "vehicle.vehicleType",
-      "message": "Vehical type must be one of: car, auto, or bike" }
+      "message": "vehicle type must be one of: car, auto, or bike" }
   ]
 }